RemiFigea/bokeh_dynamic_plots/README.md

 - **`parking_general_information.csv`**: dataset with general information about parking in Lyon.
 - **`parking_occupancy_history.csv`**: datatset with history of available parking spaces in the parking.
 - **`bokeh_plot.py`**: create Bokeh plots of the data.
+- **`bokeh_server.py`**: create Bokeh plots of the data from a PostgreSQL database and update graph every 10 seconds.
 - **`index.html`**: templates served by Flask.
 - **`flask_app.py`**: main script of the Flask App.
 - **`README.md`**: This documentation file.